 Biodiversity is a term used to refer to the amount of living organisms found in any given area.
-Higher numbers of living organisms (types of species and their abundances) i.e., biodiversity, indicate a healthier landscape.
-Due to the nature of most living organisms, it can be challenging to measure their abundance.
+Higher numbers of living organisms (types and abundances) indicate a healthier landscape.
+But this can often be challenging to measure.

-However, unlike most other living organisms, bird species richness (different types of species) and abundance can be observed and measured by most people with some small degree of skill.
+However, unlike most other living organisms, the richness (that is, different types of species) and abundance of bird species can be observed and measured by most people with some small degree of skill.
 Different birds occupy different habitats in different seasons and different times of the diurnal cycle.
 Birds are typically easy to observe with a pair of binoculars and a field guide to the local bird species.
-Birdwatchers with a high degree of skill or “Twitchers” are often able to identify and count birds by their calls.
+Birdwatchers with a high degree of skill or “twitchers” are often able to identify and count birds by their calls.

 Birds are a practical indicator of biodiversity